Binary de Bruijn Sequences via Zech's Logarithms

-We then identify a {\it cross-join pair} that allows the cycle to be cut and reconnected into a different de Bruijn sequence from the one we started with.
-The conjugate pairs and the cross-join pairs are defined to ensure that the respective resulting sequences are in fact de Bruijn.
+One then identifies cross-join pairs that allow the sequence, seen as a cycle of period $2^n$, to be cut and reconnected into inequivalent de Bruijn sequences from the initial one.
+Two representative works on this method were done by Helleseth and Kl{\o}ve in~\cite{HK91} and by Mykkeltveit and Szmidt in~\cite{MS15}.

+The third method, where we collect rather distinct approaches, is less clear-cut than the first two.
+The defining factor is that they follow some {\it assignment rules} or {\it preference functions} in producing one symbol at a time using the previous $n$ symbols.
+Some clarity can perhaps be given by way of several recent examples.